ClubHub Developer Guide

 1. Secretary chooses to add a member.

-2. ClubHub requests name, year, role, dietary requirements, student number, phone number(above compulsory) and telegram handle(optional).
+2. ClubHub requests name, year, role, dietary requirements, student number, phone number(above are compulsory).

 3. Secretary enters the requested details.